 Oroville Dam is the centerpiece of the State Water Project (SWP) and its largest water storage facility.

 Located about 70 miles north of Sacramento at the confluence of the three forks of the Feather River, Oroville Dam is an earthfill dam (consisting of an impervious core surrounded by sands, gravels and rockfill materials) that creates a reservoir that can hold 3.5 million acre-feet of water.

 Features such as a fish barrier dam and pool at Oroville Dam made the State Water Project one of the first major water projects built with environmental protections as a significant consideration.
 The reservoir created by the dam provides major water recreation facilities for boating, fishing and camping.

 Oroville Dam Background

 Oroville Dam’s Edward Hyatt Powerplant is also the largest SWP hydroelectric facility, and has the capacity to generate 819 megawatts of electricity.
 A megawatt produces electricity roughly equal to the same amount of electricity consumed by 400 to 900 homes in a year.

-Construction began on Oroville Dam in 1957.
+Construction began on facilities related to Oroville Dam in 1957 and on the dam site itself in 1961.
 Within a few years, the partially completed dam checked flooding on the Feather River in December 1964, saving the Sacramento Valley.

 Oroville Dam is the tallest dam in the U.S. at 770 feet (slightly shorter than the Transamerica Pyramid in San Francisco, which is 853 feet tall).

 Oroville Dam Operations